 Many health experts are now saying commercialized food may be part of the blame.
 Gone are the days when families primarily relied on locally produced food from farmers or even their own land.
 Food has been transformed by mass producers such as Nabisco, Oscar Mayer and Chef Boyardee to name a few.
 We no longer recognize most of the ingredients on these products, yet we put it in our mouth anyways.
 The effects of food mixed with chemicals in our bodies are finally rearing its ugly head.

 When I started working at a large outpatient center in 2010, I did not see too many cases with esophageal dysphagia.
 Over the past 10 years I have personally seen this more than double within the patients I treat for swallowing disorders.
 Shockingly, most of them had no idea that their gut was playing a major role in their problems.
 When contents from the stomach surge back up (or reflux) into the esophagus the damage can become irreversible if left untreated over a long period of time.
-The acids in the refluxed content can alter the physiology of the lining within the esophagus resulting in abnormalities such as strictures or Barrett’s esophagus.
-Barrett’s esophagus is a high risk factor for cancer.
-Most people assume that reflux is not happening if they do not have heartburn, and therefore ignore some of the less obvious symptoms.
-In fact, over 40% of people with reflux report no symptoms of heartburn at all.
-Frequent belching is a better indicator of reflux, especially if it occurs during or shortly after a meal.
+The average person will have up to 73 reflux episodes per day.
+What consitutes a problem is the following:

 If you are having swallowing problems get yourself examined.
-A common mistake doctor’s make is that they assume it’s in one area only.
+A common mistake doctors make is that they assume it’s in one area only.
 If the water isn’t coming out of the faucet in your kitchen sink, would you just live without the water if the faucet wasn’t the obvious problem?
 Of course not.
 You’d then look at the pipes leading to the faucet.
 Why wouldn’t you do this for your own health?
 Your swallow doesn’t stop at the neck.
 If you do not know the source of your swallowing problem a good place to start is with an ENT (Ear, Nose and Throat) and a GI specialist (aka gastroenterologist) so they can examine your swallow from top (ENT) to bottom (GI specialist).
 Other sources of swallowing problems can be neurological (e.g., Parkinson’s Disease, stroke, MS), cardiac (due to esophageal compression from a dilated left atrium), or even respiratory.
 So you may need to see a variety of specialists before you find your underlying impairment.
-A reputable Speech Language Pathologist (SLP) can be an invaluable resource while trying to find these answers.
-To ensure they are knowledgeable, find one with a BCS-S or Board Certified Specialist in Swallowing and Swallowing Disorders.
-This certificate is akin to Board Certification that qualified physicians hold.
-The American Speech-Language Hearing Association, that grants basic certification to all SLPs as an entry level requirement for practice, began this program of Specialty Recognition in 1995.
-While BCS-S is voluntary, it is becoming the standard for identifying an SLP who is an expert in dysphagia, or swallowing disorders.
-You can locate one on this site https://www.swallowingdisorders.org/search/custom.asp?id=1177 to find one in your area.
+A reputable Speech Language Pathologist (SLP) within swallowing disorders can be an invaluable resource while trying to find these answers.